peacalm/cpp-maglev/README.md

 slot number must be a **prime** number, and suggest it should be at least 10 times larger than number of candidate nodes.

-NodeManagerType and NodeManagerType will be auto deduced.
+NodeManagerType and PermutationGeneratorType will be auto deduced.

 ### maglev_balancer: not only a consistent hasher, but a dynamic load balancer
 ```c++